Gamma749/COSC344-Assignment2/COSC344 ASSIGNMENT 2.md

 ##### Paper
 | <u>Paper_Code</u> | Semester | Points | Department_Name<br>(REFERENCES Department) |
 | ----------------- | -------- | ------ | ------------------------------------------ |
+- The department name is added to the paper table to represent any number of papers belonging to a single department.

 ##### LOCATED_ON (Building N:1 Campus)
 - Add as foreign key to Building the primary key of Campus